1. Home

 Livestock contributes to 34% income to the farmers in the country.

 India is the leading producer of Milk in the world.
 It accounts for 25% of the global milk production.
 But, its yield per animal is very poor.
-(On an average, a cow should yield at least 15 litres per day if cow farm is to make any sort of profit given the peanut pricing offered by Milk Cooperative societies.
+(On an average, a cow should yield at least 15 litres per day if cow farm is to make any sort of profit given the peanut pricing offered by some state controlled milk cooperative societies.
 AMUL in Gujarat offers a good procurement rate and a percentage in Profit.
 Profit is assured every year unlike some of the poor performers in other states).
-Dairy industry has an annual growth rate of 7.8%.
-Value added products have a better growth, 13 -14% per annum.
-Yet, only 37% of the milk is sold in a processed pack in this country.

 Like humans, COWS too are affected by Climate Change.
 Heat stress impacts the nutritional level in feeds, increases its toxicity, affects fertility.
 Even an ill maintained cow shed will reduce the milk yield up to 30%.

 There were 7,600 breeds in the country.
 Some 20% of them have disappeared.
 200 breeds have become extinct.
 Hence, conservation of cows has to happen at farmers level.
+Jersey (brown), Holstein Freizen (Black & White) and Karan Swiss (Brown/Peach) are the popular exotic breeds raised in India.

 Kumaraguru Institutions with support from Environmental Defense Fund is organising a year long training for farmpreneurs – CLIMATE SMART DAIRY ENTREPRENEURSHIP.
 Tamil Nadu Veterinary and Animal Sciences University (TANUVAS) is also serving a major role in this venture aimed to uplift the small and marginal farmers.

 The event was inaugurated on December 24, 2024 at Kumaraguru College of Technology, Coimbatore (The Hindu, Coimbatore coverage is displayed above).
 As a participant, Geetha Priya Jayaprakash of REDWOODS ORGANIC FARMS in Thadagam, Coimbatore records her learnings here from the master classes conducted by experts in the field and from her personal experience.
+Additional inputs from the classes conducted at Akshayakalpa Dairy Farm, Tiptur, Karnataka are also added in this article.

 Disclaimer: The views and facts expressed in this blog are entirely that of Geetha Priya based on her learning curve.
 Kumaraguru Institutions or this blog site do not endorse them fully and shall not be responsible for this publication in any manner.
 Suggestions and Corrections are accepted from users and will be accommodated in due course.